-Ask your doctor for a treatment summary, which may include:
+Ask your doctor for a treatment summary, which lists the key details about your diagnosis and treatment.
+Your treatment plan should include the following information:

-- The type and stage of the cancer(s) you were diagnosed with, as well as the date you were diagnosed. - The types of treatment you received (including surgical procedures, names of chemotherapy drugs, radiation doses and all tests that were performed) and dates performed. - Complications experienced (such as side effects, transfusions and hospitalizations). - Other treatments used (such as physical therapy, acupuncture, herbs, vitamins or other alternative treatments).
+Type and stage of your cancer, as well as the date you were diagnosed.

+Types of treatment you received (including surgical procedures, prescriptions, radiation doses and all tests given) and the dates performed.

-FOLLOW-UP PLAN CHECKLIST
+Complications experienced (such as side effects, transfusions and hospitalizations).

+Other treatments used (such as physical therapy, acupuncture, herbs, vitamins or other alternative treatments).

+Follow-Up Plan